Godwill10/quickSort_On_Files/project1_python/README.md

 **********Design Notes**********

 The program only depends on 'numgen.py' and 'quicksort.py' to execute.
-However, the next step of this software is to separate the main in 'numgen.py' into a different class to avaid class
+However, the next step of this software is to separate the main in 'numgen.py' into a different class in order to have a cleaner code base.